HeitorSF5/Delivery-App/README.md

 ---

 ## How to:
-- I **strongly** recommend you readn and follow these steps in order:
+- I **strongly** recommend you read and follow these steps in order:

 <details>
 	<summary>